Ponca City, Oklahoma: Economy

 E. W. Marland built the Ponca City refinery in 1918 and founded the Marland Oil Company.
 In 1929, the Continental Oil Company merged with Marland, and the two became Conoco Inc. The Conoco headquarters were in Ponca City until 1949, when they moved to Houston, Texas.
 In 2002, Conoco Inc. and Phillips Petroleum Company, whose headquarters were in nearby Bartlesville, Oklahoma, merged into ConocoPhillips.
 In 2012, ConocoPhillips split into two separate companies, with the upstream portion retaining the ConocoPhillips name and the refining and transportation portions taking the name Phillips 66.
 The Ponca City Refinery, operated by Phillips 66, is the largest refinery in Oklahoma.

 The Ponca City Refinery processes a mixture of light, medium, and heavy crude oils.
 Most of the crude oil processed is received by pipeline from Oklahoma, Texas, and Canada.
 Infrastructure improvements have enabled the delivery of increased volumes of locally produced advantaged crude oil by pipeline and truck.
 The refinery is a high-conversion facility that produces a full range of products, including gasoline, diesel, aviation fuels, liquefied petroleum gas, and anode-grade petroleum coke.
 Its facilities include two fluid catalytic cracking units, alkylation, delayed coking, naphtha reforming, and hydrodesulfurization units.
 Finished petroleum products are shipped by truck, railcar, and pipelines to markets throughout the Midcontinent region.

 Tourism

 Sports

 Ponca City hosted minor league baseball from the 1920s through the 1950s.
-The Ponca City Poncans played from 1923–26, the Ponca City Angels played from 1934–1938 (winning three Western Association championships) and the Ponca City Dodgers (an affiliate of the Brooklyn Dodgers) operated from 1947–1952, Finally, the Ponca City Jets played in the Sooner State League in 1954, only to be replaced by a new club called the Ponca City Cubs in 1955, the last season of professional baseball in Ponca City.
+The Ponca City Poncans played in 1924, the Ponca City Angels played from 1934–1938 (winning three Western Association championships), and the Ponca City Dodgers (an affiliate of the Brooklyn Dodgers) operated from 1947–1952.
+The Ponca City Jets played in the Western Association in 1954, only to be replaced in 1955 by a new club in the Sooner State League called the Ponca City Cubs.
+The Ponca City Cubs played through 1957, the last season of professional baseball in Ponca City.